9 Foolproof Ways of Telling If a Boat Is a Lemon

 6. Junky Trailer

-It could be the greatest deal in the world, but without a reliable trailer that boat’s going nowhere.
+It could be the greatest deal in the world, but without a reliable trailer, that boat’s going nowhere.
 If the trailer is included in the deal, you don't want to waste your money on a piece of junk.

 Check simple things like brake light function and tire pressure first.
-Then move on to the checking the tire tread for bulging patterns that could indicate internal ply separation.
+Then move on to checking the tire tread for bulging patterns that could indicate internal ply separation.
 This is a problem that could result in blowouts in transit that will leave your boating plans landlocked.

 Also, get the boat off the trailer and check the carpet bunks, safety chain and trailer jack to see if they’re in working condition.
 Fully unwind the winch, checking for any damage as well.
 You'll want to make sure the trailer straps aren't ripped or damaged.

 Don’t forget to check the grease in the bearings.
-Maintenance of the trailer is just as important as maintenance of the boat.
+Maintenance of the trailer is just as important as the maintenance of the boat.

 7. Cracked Block